marvs/cryptoval/README.md

 `{:source_currency=>"USD", :target_currency=>"PHP", :date=>#<Date: 2017-08-24 ((2457990j,0s,0n),+0s,2299161j)>, :rate=>51.08}`

+### List All Cryptocurrencies

+You can also fetch a list of cryptocurrencies and get their symbol and name.

+`CryptoVal::List.fetch`

+This returns an array of hashes, like the following:

+`[{:symbol=>"IND", :name=>"Indorse"}, {:symbol=>"PGL", :name=>"Prospectors"}]`

+Each hash contains the following data:

+* symbol - the coin symbol of the Cryptocurrency
+* name - the name of the Cryptocurrency

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.